 The School is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; injuries to employees; and natural disasters.
-The School carries commercial coverage for these risks of loss.
-Settled claims have not exceeded insured amounts in the last three years.
+The School carries commercial insurance for these risks of loss.
+Settled claims have not exceeded any coverages in the last three years.